 Managing Western Washington Wildfire Risk in a Changing Climate

 As our climate changes, people are becoming increasingly worried about wildfires in the western United States.
 In Washington, dry forests east of the Cascade Mountains have historically experienced frequent wildfire, unlike the dense, wet forests of western Washington.
-However, in recent years, more fires in these wet and productive forests are raising concern and prompting people to ask: What is the risk of wildfire in western Washington?
+But, in recent years, more fires in these wet and productive forests are prompting people to ask: What is the risk of wildfire in western Washington?
 How does climate change affect this risk?
 How can we manage this risk of wildfire west of the Cascades?
 To help answer these questions, the NW CASC and partners convened a Deep Dive workshop in 2018, which brought together almost 100 participants from city, county, state, federal and tribal agencies.
 This workshop provided an opportunity to identify research and coordination needs for managing westside fire risk.